Physical Models of Embryonic Epithelial Healing: Physical models

 Implementing all these characteristics into a single model is not feasible, so simplifications and abstractions are fairly common.
-As the focus of our work will be on epithelial monolayers, these results may not be immediately generalizable to other tissues \cite{smallwood2009}.
-Connective tissues lack the tight cell junctions which are characteristic of epithelial tissues, with their interactions primarily mediated by the ECM \cite{pritchard2014}.
+As the focus of our work will be on epithelial monolayers, these results may not be immediately generalizable to other tissues \cite{smallwood2009}. { Connective tissues lack the tight cell junctions which are characteristic of epithelial tissues, with their interactions being primarily mediated by the ECM, while epithelial cells have persistent junctional mechanics that couple the cells, and the ECM is interacted with at the basal face \cite{pritchard2014}}.
 Muscle fibers have contractile properties and spatial organization that differs significantly from epithelial sheets \cite{jaslove2018}.
 Neural tissues are made of neurons which have a unique morphology with axons and dendrites, with interactions mediated by synapses, rather than continuous junctions \cite{budday2020}.

-In addition to the previously mentioned categories of assumptions, we may include additional properties in embryonic models.
+{ Considering the assumptions outlined above, we focus on multicellular embryonic wounds, which are treated physically as free boundaries within a contiguous, confluent epithelial monolayer.} In addition to the previously mentioned categories of assumptions, we may include additional properties in embryonic models.
 Polarity is an example of such a property, as a relevant factor in many embryonic healing processes \cite{guzman2020}.
 There are several polarity mechanisms that can be explored, but they can be grouped into cell-autonomous mechanisms \cite{szabo2006, basan2013, wen2021} and non-cell-autonomous mechanisms \cite{vicsek1995, rappel1999, vedel2013, nissen2018}.
 Choosing one mechanism constrains both the biological regimes applicable and the model's validity domain.
 There may be distinctions between leader cells and non-leader cells, particularly in embryonic healing processes, and different types of cells may have different responses to some signals \cite{camley2017}.